qzx/terraform-aci-vpc-l3out/README.md

 # terraform-aci-vpc-l3out

-Terraform module to set up an L3Out with two VPCs, one in each DC Defaults will deploy to the DataCenter 1800F Firewalls
+Terraform module to set up an L3Out with one or more VPCs, one in each DC

 # Example, over configured